heathsc/gemBS/README.md

 Documentation
 -------------

-Documentation can be found at [gemBS] (http://statgen.cnag.cat/gemBS/)
+Documentation can be found at [gemBS](http://statgen.cnag.cat/gemBS/)

 ----------
 Changelog:
 ----------

-    0.0 Initial Release
+    1.5 Initial Release

 -----------